PaulMacinic/match-labs/readme.md

 - children: String
   * value: Your custom Text

-### 2. The Button should be a functional component exported in the /components folder, and imported in
+### 2. The Button should be a functional component exported in the /components folder, and imported in App

 In order to succeed you will use a couple of concepts that we learned in the first lab:
 - string literals